Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Results

-The spectral analysis of the extended radio signal could provide an additional piece of information on the origin of the observed radio emission.
+In order to gain additional information on the origin of the observed radio emission, we aimed at performing a spectral analysis of the extended radio signal.
 Unfortunately, the different angular resolutions of the available radio data, combined with the severe sparsity and low significance of the observations at high frequencies, do not allow for building a detailed map of the spectral index distribution of the source.
 We hence provide in Fig.~\ref{fig:indexe} estimates of the spectral index of the extended emission based on its integrated flux densities.
 Since the lower resolution of the EMU data does not allow us to disentangle the diffuse emission from any compact signal as shown above in the case of the ATCA observations, we employ only ATCA measurements to compute the integrated spectral index.
-Given the heterogeneity of the available data, we perform two attempts to get a spectral constraint on the diffuse emission. \begin{itemize} \item First, we split the 2.1~GHz data in four spectral bands and image them separately from the others using natural weighting and a $u\varv$-taper of $10~\mathrm{k\lambda}$.
+Given the heterogeneity of the available data, we perform two attempts to get a spectral constraint on the diffuse emission.

+First, we split the 2.1~GHz data in four spectral bands and image them separately from the others using natural weighting and a $u\varv$-taper of $10~\mathrm{k\lambda}$.
 In this case, we further exclude the 5 and 9~GHz data as they do not provide the required $u\varv$-coverage to significantly detect any extended radio structure.
 The integrated flux for each of the frequency windows (blue points in Fig.~\ref{fig:indexe}) is then obtained by measuring the flux within the region with significance larger than $2.5\sigma$.
 The spectral fit provides an estimate of the integrated spectral index of $-0.96\substack{+0.06\\-0.06}$.
-Notably, the extrapolation of the resulting spectrum is consistent with the estimate of the diffuse flux from the EMU image.\\
+Notably, the extrapolation of the resulting spectrum is consistent with the estimate of the diffuse flux from the EMU image.